Darrin Walls

 Darrin Walls, Jr. (born June 20, 1988) is an American college football coach and former cornerback.
-He currently serves as the cornerbacks coach and pass game coordinator for Sacramento State, a position he has held since 2025.
+He currently serves as the cornerbacks coach and pass game coordinator for Incarnate Word, a position he has held since 2026.
 He was signed by the Atlanta Falcons as an undrafted free agent in 2011.
 He played college football at Notre Dame.

 Early life

 Walls spent his childhood and adolescence years playing Pop Warner football for the Garfield Gators Youth Football Organization, which has establish a winning tradition throughout the City of Pittsburgh.
 He attended and graduated from Woodland Hills High School, the same school that produced Jason Taylor.
 He was a three-sport athlete in football, baseball and track.
 In football, he played on both sides of the ball.
 He helped Woodland Hills to WPIAL title as freshman in 2002.
 He had 53 tackles and six interceptions and also broke up 30 passes, while also rushing for 550 yards and 11 touchdowns, and catching six passes for 230 yards and three scores as a junior.
 In his final year, he made 22 tackles, had one interception and rushed 29 times for 235 yards and four touchdowns.

 In track & field, Walls competed as a sprinter.
 He qualified for the 2006 PIAA T&F State Championships in the 100-meter dash (10.94 s) and the 200-meter dash (22.51 s), where he took 11th and 7th, respectively.
 He also coaches sprinting at Baldwin High School.